Table of Contents

-When you find the branded product you’re looking for click on its NPN and you’ll see pretty much everything that they’re approved/allowed to say:
+When you find the branded product you’re looking for, click on its 8-digit NPN (Natural Product Number) to find the:

-- Recommended Use/Purpose – the health claims they are allowed to make (NOTE: When supplement companies want better claims, they are more than welcome to conduct their own high-quality clinical trials to prove their product has another use/purpose – Don’t be fooled by people who claim that, ‘it’s natural, so we’re not allowed to say the real benefits’.)
-If you want a special health claim on your product, called a “non-traditional” or “modern” health claim, just follow these instructions and you can make it happen.
-Here’s what they say:
+When supplement companies want better claims, they are more than welcome to conduct their own clinical trials to prove their product has another health benefit.
+In fact, just follow these instructions to make it happen.
+Here’s what Health Canada says:

 USP stands for United States Pharmacopeia and they have been around for over 200 years helping to create global standards for medications.
 They also test supplements and publish their findings on their website where you can search them by brand, type, and retailer.